heptio/vscode-jsonnet/README.md

   line.
 It can be particularly useful to set this in a workspace configuration, so that you can set different variables on a per-project basis.
+* `jsonnet.outputFormat`: A choice of two string literals: `["json", "yaml"]`.
+This tells the extension what format you'd like the output to be (_i.e._, allows you to either output JSON or YAML).

 [jsonnet]: http://jsonnet.org/ "Jsonnet"
 [jsonnet-demo]: https://raw.githubusercontent.com/heptio/vscode-jsonnet/master/images/kube-demo.gif